check_setup

 explain()

 .
-Used to calculate the time it took to run the fullexplain
+Used to calculate the total time of theexplain()

 call.- prev_shapr_object